 The first is free-hand, which is to say that you record piano and vocals at the same time and even if they’re off tempo the two are synced together.
 It will sound more free and raw, but you’ll have a hard time syncing rhythmic elements and timed processing such as delay and reverb in a consistent manner.
 The second way is to record on grid, whereby you’ll record to a click-track to steady your tempo.
 In this case, it’s best to record one track at a time, but that doesn’t mean you can’t sing to yourself while you record your keyboard takes.

 We’re going to go with the second route today, but everyone’s workflow is different so feel free to experiment.
-If you’re looking to get a bit more out of this versatile DAW — how to compose, record, edit, mix, add effects, and develop shortcuts and personalized methods in the process — definitely check out Soundfly’s mentored online course, Intro to Making Music in Logic Pro X. Otherwise, let’s get started!
+If you’re looking to get a bit more out of this versatile DAW — how to compose, record, edit, mix, add effects, and develop shortcuts and personalized methods in the process — definitely check out Soundfly’s premium course, Intro to Making Music in Logic Pro X. Otherwise, let’s get started!

 1. Create Your Template